 Absolutely!
 You not only can juice kale, but you should.
 Kale is one of the most nutrient-dense foods on the planet.
 It’s the perfect ingredient for your healthy juices.

 It might look like you don’t get much juice out of kale, especially if you are using a centrifugal juicer.
 However, the juice you can get out of it is precious and bursting with nutrients.

-Of course!
-Don’t waste the stems.
+Sure, you can juice kale stems!
+Don’t waste them.
 Kale stems are loaded with vitamins, minerals, and enzymes.
 Your juicer is well able to juice them and get all of those nutrients into your glass.

 When you are cooking or making fresh kale salads, save a bunch of the stalks and put them into your juicer.
 You will be surprised how much juice you can get out of them.